 Well, a few days after that post I received a cookbook in the mail from my aunt.

-Here she is with me and my cousin (her son) on a vacation we took to Savannah, GA ruth greg and celine in the 70’s.
+Here she is with me and my cousin (her son) on a vacation we took to Savannah, GA in the 70’s.

 The book she sent is the ABC of Gourmet Cooking that she got as a present from a close family friend back in 1963.
 The book is copyrighted in 1956.
 She selected the Quiche Lorraine recipe for me to make.
 She says she has made it (and many variations of it) many, many times throughout the years.